The Emancipation of Mimi: Commercial performance

-The Emancipation of Mimi entered the Australian Albums Chart on April 17, 2005, at number 13.
-During the promotional campaign for "We Belong Together", it peaked at and spent one week at number six.
-The album spent a total of forty-six weeks on the chart.
-It was certified platinum by the Australian Recording Industry Association (ARIA) – denoting shipments of 70,000 unit – and finished at number twenty-seven on the End of Year Chart.
-In Canada The Emancipation of Mimi debuted and peaked at number two on the Canadian Albums Chart, with first-week sales of 11,000 units.
-The album was certified triple platinum by the Canadian Recording Industry Association (CRIA) for shipments of 300,000 units.
-The Emancipation of Mimi debuted at number seven on the UK Albums Chart dated April 6, 2005.
-On July 23, fourteen weeks after its debut, the album once again reached its peak position of number seven.
-After one re-entry, the album spent a combined forty-three weeks in the albums chart, being certified double-platinum by the British Phonographic Industry (BPI) for shipments of 600,000 copies.
-By May 2008, the album's British sales stood at 621,352 units.
+The Emancipation of Mimi debuted at number thirteen on the Australian Albums Chart on April 17, 2005, later peaking at number six and charting for forty-six weeks total.
+It earned platinum certification from the Australian Recording Industry Association—indicating 70,000 units shipped—and finished at number twenty-seven on the 2005 "end of year" chart.
+In Canada it debuted and peaked at number two on the Canadian Albums Chart with 11,000 copies sold, and was later certified triple platinum by the Canadian Recording Industry Association for shipments of 300,000 units.
+The album entered the UK Albums Chart at number seven, re-peaked there fourteen weeks later, spent fifty weeks total, and was certified double platinum by the British Phonographic Industry—indicating 600,000 units shipped.
+Over 621,000 copies had been sold by May 2008.
+In France, The Emancipation of Mimi debuted at number four and earned gold certification from the Syndicat National de l'Édition Phonographique for 100,000 units shipped.
+Eight months post-Europe release, the International Federation of the Phonographic Industry (IFPI) certified it platinum for one million units shipped continent-wide.

-In France, the album debuted at its peak position of number four on April 9, 2005.
-The record spent a total of fifty-one weeks in the chart, and was certified gold by the Syndicat National de l'Édition Phonographique (SNEP), signifying shipments of 100,000 copies.
-Eight months after its release in Europe, the International Federation of the Phonographic Industry (IFPI) certified The Emancipation of Mimi platinum, denoting shipments of one million units throughout the continent.
-In Hong Kong it was awarded a Gold Disc Award, which is issued to the ten best-selling foreign albums each year.
-The Emancipation of Mimi debuted at number two on the Japanese Albums Chart, and was certified platinum (250,000 units shipped) by the Recording Industry Association of Japan (RIAJ).
-At the end of 2005, the IFPI reported that The Emancipation of Mimi had sold 7.7 million copies globally, and was the second best-selling album of the year, after Coldplay's X&Y. It was the best-selling album by a solo and female artist.
-As of October 2011, The Emancipation of Mimi has sold 10 million copies worldwide.
+In Hong Kong, The Emancipation of Mimi received a Gold Disc Award as one of the year's ten best-selling foreign albums.
+It debuted at number two on the Japanese Albums Chart, earning platinum certification—denoting 250,000 units shipped—from the Recording Industry Association of Japan.
+By the end of 2005, the IFPI reported that 7.7 million units of The Emancipation of Mimi had been sold globally, ranking it as the second best-selling album of the year behind Coldplay's X&Y, and the best-selling by a female artist.
+By October 2011, sales reached 10 million copies, ranking it among the best-selling albums of the 21st century.

-The Emancipation of Mimi was ranked as the 52nd best album of all time on the Billboard Top 200 Albums of All Time.